 The fact that you feel regret shows that you care, and that’s a good thing.
 Sometimes that’s all that we can do.
 So forgive yourself and try to move on.

 Here’s an amazing article from Tiny Buddha about dealing with regret.

-Question: Do you have any tips for dealing with or overcoming regret?
+Do you struggle with feelings of regret or have any tips for dealing with them?